 A guest blog from Tes News wellbeing columnist Jo Steer

-As talk of wellbeing, mental fitness and emotional intelligence makes its way into staff rooms – and classrooms – across the UK, you’d be forgiven for thinking that "staff voice" is just another set of educational buzz words.
+As talk of wellbeing, mental fitness and emotional intelligence makes its way into staff rooms – and classrooms – you’d be forgiven for thinking that "staff voice" is just another set of educational buzz words.
 Another bullet point for the wellbeing action plan.
 Another fad destined for the initiative graveyard in a few short years.

 Indeed, it might well be, if it's only approached as such.
 But it can also count for so much more.